-A short guide to help you identify the most common farm crops you might see as you go hiking through the countryside.
+A post to help you identify 25 of the most common farm crops you might see as you go hiking through the countryside.

 Moreover, as Henry points out in his comment below, “being able to understand the farm-to-table chain of events is vital for both a healthy planet and a nutritious diet.”
 In this respect, this post would be useful for children too.
 It would certainly make a “boring” walk in the countryside more enjoyable, entertaining and educational.

 Cereals, or grains, are members of the grass family (Poaceae).
 They are cultivated primarily for their starchy dry fruits.
 Wheat, rice, corn (maize), rye, oats, barley, rice, sorghum and millet are the most common cereal crops.
 Cereal crops can be used for human food and livestock feed, but they have other uses such as industrial starch and biofuel.
 The first cereal to be cultivated by humans is believed to be wheat, around 8000 BC.
 Rice is thought to have been cultivated later, perhaps not until about 2500 BC.